quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part60_12.4_Clips.md

 ??x
 An ease-out curve is applied to a currently running clip that is being blended out.
 It starts with a high blend factor at the beginning of the transition interval, representing full motion, and gradually decreases it towards zero as time progresses.
 This mimics natural human movement where actions often have a gradual reduction in intensity before coming to a stop.

-For example, if you are blending from a walking pose (high \( b \)) into an idle pose (low \( b \)), an ease-out curve would make the transition smoother by starting with a high blend factor at the start of the transition interval and reducing it over time.
+For example, if you are blending from a walking pose (high $b $) into an idle pose (low $ b$), an ease-out curve would make the transition smoother by starting with a high blend factor at the start of the transition interval and reducing it over time.

 x??